nautobot/nautobot/nautobot/docs/models/extras/jobbutton.md

 | `user`     | The current user (if authenticated) |
 | `perms`    | The [permissions](https://docs.djangoproject.com/en/stable/topics/auth/default/#permissions) assigned to the user |

-All [built-in Jinja2 filters](../../additional-features/template-filters.md) are available and it's also possible to [develop and register a custom Jinja2 filters](../../plugins/development.md#including-jinja2-filters).
+All [built-in Jinja2 filters](../../additional-features/template-filters.md) are available and it's also possible to [develop and register custom Jinja2 filters](../../plugins/development.md#including-jinja2-filters).

 ## Conditional Rendering